All courses are considered elective options as long as prerequisites are complete, if applicable.

 The Federal Controlled Substances Act, regulations promulgated by the Drug Enforcement Administration, and judicial interpretations of controversies in this area.

-This course will explore the methodologies through which patient safety data are collected and evaluated.
-The use of existing databases on patient safety will be examined.
+This course will explore the methodologies through which patient safety and quality improvement studies are designed and executed.

 This course will introduce students to basic epidemiology principles with a particular focus on how they are applied to pharmaceuticals.